Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 4 : What are the adaptive elements used in the AUI?

 \subsection{Types of Adaptation}

-\textbf{Behaviour adaptation.} Our analysis revealed that the most prevalent type of adaptive element is behaviour adaptation which is an adaptation type that changes the type or structure of navigation, activating or deactivating interface elements or interaction modalities of the application \cite{Paterno2012,Potseluiko2021,Vasilyeva2005}.
-We break behavioural adaptation down as shown in Table \ref{tab:adaptationclass}.
-We found that \emph{difficulty level} (48\%) is by far the leading adaptive element of behaviour adaptation.
-This approach has been employed particularly in games, exercise, and rehabilitation applications that seek to continuously engage users by adapting to their physical capacity and health state \cite{Aranha2021}.
-The changes in the difficulty level take into account elements such as changing the number or size of puzzle pieces in the game (S7) and target speed during the exercise (S14, S35 and S39).
-Other common adaptive elements are \emph{multimodal interface} adaptation (13\%) and \emph{add-on functions} (13\%).
-In S28, for example, the applications changed to voice input when a physician searches for a patient's medical record number or adds a new order.
-In S30, the additional module "Magnifying Glass" can be triggered after processing the user's health information.
-The remaining infrequent adaptive elements are \emph{different persuasion strategies} (8\%) and \emph{navigation adaptation} (4\%).
-In S10, the authors changed the pervasive strategies of the healthy eating game for different player types of users.
-In S20, navigation to other modules of the application was suppressed and emphasis was placed on quick access to emergency services through a highlight feature when a hypoglycemic event happens.
+\textbf{Behaviour adaptation.} Our analysis identifies that the most prevalent adaptive element is behaviour adaptation.
+This involves modifying navigation type or structure, activation or deactivation of interface elements, and adjustments to interaction modalities within the application \citep{Paterno2012, Potseluiko2021, Vasilyeva2005}.
+We categorise behaviour adaptation as shown in Table \ref{tab:adaptationclass}.
+Among the subcategories, \emph{difficulty level} (48\%) is by far the leading adaptive element within behaviour adaptation.
+This finds significant use in games, exercise, and rehabilitation applications, aiming to sustain user engagement by tailoring challenges to their physical capacity and health status \citep{Aranha2021}.
+Changes in difficulty level take into account elements such as changing the number or size of puzzle pieces in the game (S7) and target speed during the exercise (S14, S35 and S39).
+Additionally, two other common adaptive elements within behaviour adaptation are \emph{multimodal interface} adaptation (13\%) and \emph{add-on functions} (13\%).
+In S28, when the physician visits the patient's room, the applications switch to employing voice input.
+This adaptation enables the physician to efficiently search for the patient's medical record number or order a lab test.
+In S30, the add-on module "Magnifying Glass" can be triggered after processing the user's health information.